walquis/http-class/README.md

 * Read until you see a special character, or...
 * Read non-blocking.

-For now, let's just go with non-blocking:  Instead of read(), use recv(some-static-number-of-bytes).
+For now, let's just go with non-blocking.

+**Exercise**

+See if you can get this example to work by replacing read() with recv(some-static-number-of-bytes).

+**Solution**

 server.rb:

     puts "FROM THE CLIENT: " + socket.recv(10000)

 * To make this example work, we only have to do it on one side.
 [Why?]
 Let's do it on the server side.
-* This is a rather stupid implementation.
-[Why?
-ANSWER: Because we're assuming a maximum length]

-Use 10,000 bytes for max; surely no message will be longer than that!
-(What kind of message could be longer...?)
+* What's wrong with this implementation?
+ANSWER: We're assuming a maximum length.
+What kind of message could be longer than 10,000 bytes...?

 ## Version 3 - Very Simple HTTP Server (use an existing HTTP client)